diegargon/monnet/README.md

 ## Ansible server

 Ansible server listen in localhost only, it is a testing feature without security.
-You must install ansible in the same Monnet system.
+You must install ansible in the same system.

 Ansible must output in json format.